Sharvin-1816/PERSONAL-ASSISTANT/README.md

 # PERSONAL-ASSISTANT
-A simple personal assistant to assist me with my everyday activities and especially save my time
+A simple personal assistant to assist me with my everyday activities and especially save my time.